elevate0123/CSE/5 Sociology/Paper 1/06 Work and Economic Life +.md

 7. Changing Family Structure - Mobile & Nuclear family
 8. Revolution & Marxian Thoughts - Industrialisation & Capitalism lead to real change - arrival of #Socialism
 9. Misc. - More Jobs, more prosperity, better standard of life.
 Communication & production process became more efficient  #SC #changes

+Sociologists study the relationship between work and the economy in order to understand how it shapes our lives and society  #conclusion

 ## Formal & Informal Work in Society
 ***